sud0n1m/iamnotaprogrammer.com/_posts/2014-01-03-Google-vs-Apple-overview.md

 * Google Hangouts vs. iMessage & Facetime
 * Google Now vs. Siri

-The products are a direct reflection of the different strategies of the companies.
+The execution of the products are a direct reflection of the different strategies of the companies.

 ## Two different business models